 You can use a pitch similar to the one Chris Laursen used for JustBuyIt (he outranked Amazon, remember?).

 Just let them know about the broken link and pitch your replacement resource from your website.

 As a result, a lot of people actually decide to update their website.

-This is one of the simplest link-building techniques out there.
+This is one of the simplest ecommerce link building strategies.
 Just find out which websites are already mentioning your brand and the products you sell, and then ask them to link back to your site.

 Let’s go over this in more detail:

 Step 1: Find A Website With An Unlinked Mention Of Your Brand